daxadal/cooking-api/README.md

 Tests are powered by `jest`, and a report file (compatible with Gitlab CI/CD) is generated on each execution.

 Tests use the `mysql` service in the running machine.
-A disposable database is generated on setup, and it's deleted on teardown.
+A test database must exist, and the configured user must have all permissions in it

+_(**NOTE**: If the variable `DB_AUTO_CREATE` is set to true, there's no need to create the database beforehand.
+But, in this case, the configured user must have permission to create databases)_